 Welcome back to the self-editing miniseries. 🙂 It’s good to have you.

 Last time, we summarised the self-edit.
 Feel free to check that out if you want to brush up first.
 In the next two posts, we’ll be looking in-depth at the first big part of the self-edit–structural editing.
 (Quick note.
-I thought to keep everything concerning the structural edit in a single post, but I realised midway through writing this one that it would be an half-hour read at the least.
+I wanted to keep everything concerning the structural edit in a single post, but I realised midway through writing this one that it would be a half-hour read at the least.
 Ain’t nobody got time fo’ that.)

 The structural or developmental edit is the phase of the editing process where you look at each part of your story and see if it fits with the whole.
 Basically, you’re taking it apart, giving it a polish, and tinkering it back together.

 This part doesn’t focus on grammar and word choice, but you’re free to tinker with that if you choose to.
 Some authors find that grammar and word choice editing influences how well they can accomplish the structural edit, and leave that for later in the process.
 Others can’t help but fiddle with grammatical issues throughout the process.
 No matter how you do these things, it isn’t wrong!

 In the last post, I mentioned that we’ll search for every part of the story that damages the overall logic, anything that hinders effective storytelling, and anything that might confuse the reader.
 Once we’ve found those issues, we’ll cut or rewrite.

 - Conflict and resolution